 Box 3.
-Report an employee's wages subject to the Social Security component (the 6.2% rate for 2023) of FICA taxes.
-Box 3 should not list more than the maximum wage base for the Social Security component of FICA taxes (\$160,200 for 2023, \$168,600 for 2024).
-This box usually will be the same as Box 1, but not always.
+Report an employee's wages subject to the "Social Security" component (the 6.2 percent rate for 2024) of FICA taxes.
+Box 3 should not list more than the maximum wage base for the "Social Security" component of FICA taxes (\$168,600 for 2024, \$176,100 for 2025).
+This box usually will be the same as Box 1 subject to the wage limitations, but not always.
 For example, certain retirement contributions are included in Box 3 that are not included in Box 1.
 To illustrate, contributions to a 403(b) plan by salary reduction agreement may be excludable from income and not reportable in Box 1, but they are subject to FICA taxes and accordingly they represent Social Security and Medicare wages for nonminister employees.

-KEY POINT.
-Remember that ministers (including those who report their income taxes as employees) are self-employed for Social Security with respect to their ministerial services, and so they pay self-employment taxes rather than the employee's share of Social Security and Medicare taxes.
+KEY POINT: Remember that ministers (including those who report their income taxes as employees) are self-employed for Social Security with respect to their ministerial services, and so they pay self-employment taxes rather than the employee's share of Social Security and Medicare taxes.
 There should never be any amounts in Boxes 3, 4, 5 or 6 on a minister's Form W-2.

 Churches that filed a timely Form 8274 exempting themselves from the employer's share of FICA taxes do not report the wages of nonminister employees in this box since such employees are considered self-employed for Social Security purposes.

 Box 4.
-Report the "Social Security" component (6.2%) of Social Security and Medicare taxes that you withheld from a nonminister employee's wages.
-This tax is imposed on all wages up to a maximum of \$160,200 for 2023 and \$168,600 for 2024.
-Do not report the church's portion (the employer's share) of Social Security and Medicare taxes.
+Report the "Social Security" component (6.2 percent) of Social Security and Medicare taxes that you withheld from a nonminister employee's wages.
+This tax is imposed on all taxable wages up to a maximum of \$168,600 for 2024 and \$176,100 for 2025.
+Do not report the church's portion (the "employer's share") of Social Security and Medicare taxes.
 Ministers who report their income taxes as employees are still treated as self-employed for Social Security with respect to compensation from the performance of ministerial services.
 For ministers, this box should be left blank.